When We Breathe Normally

 Aging

-Your throat muscles narrow and muscle tone in your throat decreases when you age, inhibiting normal air flow and enhancing the probability of snoring
+Your throat muscles narrow and muscle tone in your throat decreases when you age, inhibiting normal air flow and increasing the probability of snoring.

 Snoring + Sleep Apnoea Solution

-The SnoreXguard looks somewhat like a mouthguard, but it’s simple looks are deceiving.
-This high performance device features design elements that keep the bottom jaw slightly forward of its normal position, to keep the tongue away from the back of the throat, where it can obstruct the airway while you sleep.
+The Snorex MAS looks similar to a mouthguard.
+However, this high performance device features design elements that keep the bottom jaw slightly forward of its normal position, to keep the tongue away from the back of the throat, where it can obstruct the airway while you sleep.

-What sets it apart is that our customised anti-snoring solution is moulded from your unique dental print, and is fitted and fabricated in our own dental lab by specialists, to ensure it stays in place throughout the night, and provides maximum comfort and effectiveness.
+What sets our anti-snoring solution apart is that it is moulded from your unique dental print, and is fitted and fabricated in our own dental lab by specialists to ensure it stays in place throughout the night, and provides maximum comfort and effectiveness.